pantheon-systems/WordPress/wp-content/plugins/wp-maintenance-mode/readme.txt

 = 2.0.0 (01/09/2014) =
 * Changed design and functionality, new features
-* Changed multisite behaviour: now you can activate maintenance individually (each blog from the network has it's own maintenance settings)
+* Changed multisite behavior: now you can activate maintenance individually (each blog from the network has it's own maintenance settings)
 * Removed actions: `wm_header`, `wm_footer`, `wm_content`
 * Removed filters: `wm_header`
 * Removed [loginform] shortcode